Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 This course has been customized for Mondly users, meaning the questions have been modified to be relevant to the topics already offered on the app.
 The module contains over 3500 questions and 108 English language progress assessments for each available language.

 The Pros of Mondly

 Language learning software is an increasingly competitive field, so even when it doesn’t quite hit the mark, it’s good to see the developers of Mondly being somewhat innovative in their features.

-There’s a certain “wow” factor to the augmented reality and a real bonus that it works in every language, while the chat features and effective speech-to-text software make for a varied and engaging experience.
+There’s a certain “wow” factor to the augmented and virtual reality features—and a real bonus that it works in every language—while the chat tool and effective speech-to-text software offer a varied and engaging experience.

-A bit of competitive spirit helps get things going, so there’s nothing like sitting below your colleague in the table to motivate you to do a few more lessons!
+A bit of competitive spirit helps get things going for me, and there’s nothing like sitting below your colleague on the board to motivate you to do a few more lessons!

 The Cons of Mondly